dmitriz/research-exec/README.md

 # Documentation & Strategy Hub

-**Comprehensive research methodology and strategic analysis framework for GitHub repository management and project documentation**
+**Comprehensive research methodology and strategic analysis framework for GitHub public repository management and project documentation**

 > **🔒 Privacy First**: This framework protects your personal data.
 See [Setup & Privacy](#setup--privacy) for secure configuration.
 >